Deciding on Bariatric Surgery

 Other weight-loss methods should be tried first.
 Lifestyle changes, behavioral modifications, and prescription medicines are initial choices.
 Surgery is only a choice if other methods don’t work.

 Surgery is meant to be permanent.
 You will need to change how you eat for the rest of your life.

 You must commit to eating less and being more active after surgery.
 If you don’t, you will not lose or keep off the weight.

 You won’t reach a healthy weight right away.
 Most weight is lost steadily during the first year or two after surgery.

 Most likely, you won’t lose all your excess weight.
 But you can reach a much healthier weight, and maintain it by following your doctor's advice for diet and exercise.

 Obesity is measured by a formula called body mass index (BMI), which is based on your height and weight.
 A healthy BMI is about 18 to 25.
 A BMI of 30 or more signals obesity.
 A BMI of 35 or more is severe obesity.
-A BMI of 40 or more reflects severe (morbid) obesity.
+A BMI of 40 or more reflects morbid obesity.